skytap/well-architected-framework/operations/Discovery/README.md

 ### Updated Cloud Rationalization and IBM Power Workloads

-Before Skytap on Azure, organizations would consider all of the approaches above with their Power applications, but after years of moving their applications to the Cloud, there are thousands of customer applications that are still running in the datacenter that are increasingly becoming stuck where they are.
+Prior to existence of Skytap on Azure, organizations would consider all of the approaches above for their Power applications, but after years of organization moving their applications to the Cloud, there are still thousands of applications running in the data center that are increasingly becoming stuck where they are.
 In this case, organizations do not want to make the investment to rearchitect, rebuild, replace, or retire them.
-The ability to now run IBM Power applications in hyper-scale Cloud providers such as Microsoft Azure has now changed the landscape of Cloud rationalization.
+The ability to now run IBM Power applications in hyper-scale Cloud providers such as Microsoft Azure has changed the landscape of Cloud rationalization.
 Let's revisit each of them in more detail to describe how organizations may want to reconsider this process for Power applications.

-* **Rehost**: Before Skytap on Azure, there was no easy way to rehost an application in Azure, or another hyperscale provider.
-The "next best" option is to run Power applications in a colocation provider with a direct connection to the Cloud provider of choice.
+* **Rehost**: Prior to Skytap on Azure, there was not an easy way to rehost an application in Azure or another hyperscale provider.
+The "next best" option was to run Power applications in a colocation provider with a direct connection to the Cloud provider of choice.
 This has the disadvantage of having to still maintain physical infrastructure.
 Skytap on Azure allows you move those workloads into